The Rise Of Sextortion [Statistics & Facts]

 • 7% of sextortion victims are asked to take nude videos or images of others.

-• 65% threat the victim to post the contents of the explicit exchange online.
+• 65% threaten the victim to post the contents of the explicit exchange online.

-• 59% threat the victim to send the contents of the explicit exchange to friends and family of the victim.
+• 59% threatened the victim to send the contents of the explicit exchange to friends and family of the victim.

-• 37% threat the victim to tell the victims family or friends about explicit exchange.
+• 37% threatened the victim to tell the victim’s family or friends about the explicit exchange.

-• 37% threat the victim to share the contents of the explicit exchange including their name and information.
+• 37% threatened the victim to share the contents of the explicit exchange including their name and information.

 Some perpetrators even threatened with physical harm: